-Sustainable Meat: The Best and Worst Kinds, Ranked by a Sustainability Nutritionist
+Sustainable Meat: The Best and Worst Kinds, Ranked by Sustainability Experts

 Can you enjoy meat and still practice an eco-friendly diet?
-From red to white meats, a registered dietitian reveals which is the greenest.
+From red to white meats, a registered dietitian and expert in sustainable food reveal which is the greenest.

-Research suggests serious benefits would result if we were to all avoided meat just one day a week.
-But if, and when, you do indulge, how much does your choice of meat matter?
-The Healthy asked sustainable nutrition expert Dana Hunnes, PhD, MPH, RD, Senior Dietitian at UCLA Medical Center and author of Recipe For Survival, how to choose the eco-friendliest meats.
+Research suggests serious benefits would result if we were to all avoided meat just one day each week.
+But if, and when, you do indulge…how much does your choice of meat matter?
+Enter: Sustainable meat.

 The worst offender: Beef

 Steak and burger lovers, heads-up: Not only is frequent consumption of beef not great for your health and longevity, the Nature Food research points to beef as the single biggest food-based climate change contributor by a landslide.

 Research published in PNAS says beef production is responsible for between four and eight times the emissions of other animal meats.
 And compared to plant-based protein?
 One kilogram of beef needs “18 times more land, 10 times more water, nine times more fuel, 12 times more fertilizer, and 10 times more pesticides” than a kilogram of plant protein like beans, according to a report in Food Research International.

 Or, look at it this way: It takes about 660 gallons of water just to make one hamburger.

 Cows and steers also produce a ton of methane gas—a potent greenhouse gas that’s worse for the environment than emissions from vehicles like cars and planes, Hunnes says.
 The Food and Agriculture Organization (FAO) says the methane from cows alone accounts for 10% of greenhouse emissions.